naraengk/MatchMind26/README.md

 # WC 2026 Predictor

 This is a project I built to predict how the 2026 World Cup might play out.
-It uses real international results from the last 10 years, current squad info, and a machine learning model to work out who is likely to win each game — from the group stage all the way to the final.
+It uses real international results from the last 10 years, current squad info, and a machine learning model to work out who is likely to win each game, from the group stage all the way to the final.

 It runs as a small website (built with FastAPI) where you can pick any group-stage match and see the prediction, the reasoning behind it, both squads, and recent form.
 There is also a knockout page that simulates the whole tournament thousands of times to show each team's chances.